gordonrl/mcc-carpools/README.md

 Once again, congratulations, and if you have any questions feel free to email me at gordonrl@umich.edu

 # How to use
 1. Start by following the steps up to and including "Select a Python interpreter" here: https://code.visualstudio.com/docs/python/python-tutorial.
-This will either be a lot to do or a little depending on your prior coding experience. ***THIS STEP ONLY HAS TO BE DONE ONCE***
+This will either be a lot to do or a little depending on your prior coding experience.

 2. Download this program from GitHub (if you're reading this from the README.md you're in the right place, otherwise: https://github.com/gordonrl/mcc-carpools) and store it wherever you want on your computer as long as you can access it.
 To do this press "<> Code>" then "Download ZIP"

+***STEPS 1 AND 2 ONLY HAVE TO BE DONE ONCE -- ON YOUR FIRST TIME SETTING UP THE PROGRAM***

 3. Open VSCode, select "Open" on the welcome screen and navigate to the download from the previous step.
 If you already have a project open on VSCode either do "file"->"new window" to open the program but keep your previous project open or "file"->"open folder" to just open this program (This is on mac, I'm not entirely sure how this part would work on Windows unfortunately).